 Our main goal is to make computing, information security, and digital forensic investigation knowledge accessible to everyone.
 Infosec and digital forensic knowledge are especially expensive to access.
-We want every investigator, regardless of budget, to have access to useful information and tools.
+Regardless of budget, we want every investigator to have access to helpful information and tools.

 Our ultimate goal is for the revenue generated from this site to support us working full-time to build low-cost digital forensic laboratories for countries in need.
-We have worked with countries around the world to increase their digital investigation capacity and capabilities, usually funded by short-term grants.
+We have worked with countries worldwide to increase their digital investigation capacity and capabilities, usually funded by short-term grants.
 Most countries, however, need long-term support to use resources to their maximum potential.
 If you are interested in helping us achieve this goal, please support us.

 This site is mainly the work of Joshua I. James.
 He is a trainer, lecturer, and consultant for digital investigations.
-He received his Ph.D. in Computer Science at UCD with a focus on AI in digital investigations.
+He received his Ph.D. in Computer Science at UCD focusing on AI in digital investigations.
 He currently runs DFIR.Science in his free time.
-If you would like to see more DFIR content, please support us.
+If you want to see more DFIR content, please support us.

 If you would like to contribute or collaborate email us with “COLLABORATE” in the subject.

 For questions about consulting or running a training course, please email us and put “CONSULTING” in the subject.